rcardin/rcardin.github.io/_posts/2015-05-26-handling-dynamic-id-objects-in-rft.markdown

 #### Dynamic-id objects: where the plot thickens

-So a nice approach, isn't it?
+So a nice approach, isn&#39;t it?
 No, it is not.
 It is a f*****g damned approach.
 Why?
 Because, as every programmer know, there are a lot of framework out of there, that during UI compilation process generate dynamically the ids associated to HTML elements.
 And what is even worse, every time the page is regenerated or deployed, the *ids are recalculated*.